 The District reports its fiduciary activities in the fiduciary fund - custodial fund.
-This fund reports real property taxes collected on behalf of other governments and disbursed to those governments, and utilizes the economic resources measurement focus and the accrual basis of accounting.
+This fund reports cash collected on behalf of other organizations and disbursed for those organizations, and utilizes the economic resources measurement focus and the accrual basis of accounting.
 All of the District's fiduciary activities are reported in a separate statement.
 The fiduciary activities have been excluded from the district-wide financial statements because the District cannot use these assets to finance its operations.